dominikmi/ansible-homelab/playbooks/roles/nomad-cluster-node/README.md

 Requirements
 ------------

-For now, it's written for Ubuntu 20.04 LTS.
+For now, it's written distinguishably for either Ubuntu 20.04 LTS or CentOS/Fedora.

 Role Variables
 --------------